Ben-Woolley/java-for-beginners-docs/exercises/exercise-list.md

 * [Topic 2 Exercises](#exercise-list-topic-2)
 * [Topic 3 Exercises](#exercise-list-topic-3)

 Each exercise has a 4-character code.
-This corresponse to a folder in the `java-for-beginners` project under `src/main/java/eca/exercises`.
+This corresponds to a folder in the `java-for-beginners` project under `src/main/java/eca/exercises`.
 This folder contains the class or classes in which you can implement your solution to the exercise.
 Some of the exercises even have automated tests!
 These are under `src/test/java/eca/exercises` in the same corresponding codes.

 # Exercise List Topic 2